- Education and training

-As time has passed, the conditions for repatriation and transfer of seafarers have improved.
 The ILO's 'Information note on maritime labour issues and coronavirus (COVID-19)' emphasises that shipowner's must repatriate seafarers, unless that is impossible due to coronavirus related circumstances beyond their control.

-10. I have been hospitalised abroad with Covid-19, is my employer liable for medical bills and sick pay?
+14. I have been hospitalised abroad with Covid-19, is my employer liable for medical bills and sick pay?